Olihaha/assignment5/README.md

 ## emotions
 ![EMOTIONS](out/emotions.png)
-The emotions displayed are not surprising and somewhat similar to what i would have expected.
+The emotions displayed are not surprising and somewhat like what I would have expected.
 A vast majority of the tweets display either fear or joy, which is somewhat also what would have been expected.
 Fear might not at first glance be something you would hope for a politician to spread, but trump is not like the average politician.
-In my opinion, trump as a politician thrives on creating chaos and higlighting the weakness in the opposing side.
-For this reason, i am not surprised to see fear as the ruling emotion.
+In my opinion, trump as a politician thrives on creating chaos and highlighting the weakness in the opposing side.
+For this reason, I am not surprised to see fear as the ruling emotion.
 Second and closely we have joy.
-I would assume that this emotion is so dominant becuase of trumps success in the 2016 election, his twitter most likely will have been filled with positive tweets for that reason.
+I would assume that this emotion is so dominant because of trumps success in the 2016 election, his twitter most likely will have been filled with positive tweets for that reason
 On a final note i would like to reminiscene about what could have been. instead of having a great donald trump bot we are instead left with an empty twitter account. twitter user @olisdonald6703 will never be able to exist unless Elon Musk lifts the restrictions placed in february.